matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    `query`, and `fragment`), decoding special or international characters as directed by [RFC 3986](https://tools.ietf.org/html/rfc3986) and (for IRIs) [RFC 3987](https://tools.ietf.org/html/rfc3987).
-Authors are strongly RECOMMENDED to find an existing implementation of that step for their language and SDK, rather than implement it from scratch based on RFCs.
+Authors are strongly RECOMMENDED that they find an existing implementation of that step for their language and SDK, rather than implement it from scratch based on RFCs.

 1. Check that `scheme name` is exactly `matrix`, case-insensitive.
 If the scheme name doesn't match, exit parsing: this is not a Matrix URI.